flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

-Creates execution resources for a given workflow or task in a project and domain.
+Create execution resources for a given workflow or task in a project and domain.

+There are three steps to generate an execution, as outlined below:

+1. Generate the execution spec file using the :ref:`get task <flytectl_get_task>` command.
 ::

 	flytectl get tasks -d development -p flytectldemo core.advanced.run_merge_sort.merge --version v2 --execFile execution_spec.yaml

-There are three steps to generate an execution:

-- Generate the execution spec file using the get command
-- Update the inputs for the execution if needed
-- Run the execution by passing the generated yaml file

-The spec file is generated first.
-Next, the execution is run using the spec file.
-You can refer to Flytectl :ref:`get task <flytectl_get_task>` for more details.

-The generated file would look similar to this:
+The generated file would look similar to the following:

 .. code-block:: yaml

 	iamRoleARN: ""
 	inputs:
 	sorted_list1:
 	- 0
 	sorted_list2:
 	- 0
 	kubeServiceAcct: ""
 	targetDomain: ""
 	targetProject: ""
 	task: core.advanced.run_merge_sort.merge
 	version: "v2"

+2. [Optional] Update the inputs for the execution, if needed.
 The generated spec file can be modified to change the input values, as shown below:

 .. code-block:: yaml

 	iamRoleARN: 'arn:aws:iam::12345678:role/defaultrole'
 	inputs:
 	sorted_list1:
 	- 2
 	- 4
 	- 6
 	sorted_list2:
 	- 1
 	- 3
 	- 5
 	kubeServiceAcct: ""
 	targetDomain: ""
 	targetProject: ""
 	task: core.advanced.run_merge_sort.merge
 	version: "v2"

+3. Run the execution by passing the generated YAML file.
-It can then be passed through the command line.
+The file can then be passed through the command line.
-It is worth noting that the source and target domain/projects can be different.
+It is worth noting that the source's and target's project and domain can be different.
-The root project and domain flags of -p and -d could point to the task or the launch plans' project and domain:
 ::

- flytectl create execution --execFile execution_spec.yaml -p flytectldemo -d development --targetProject flytesnacks
+	flytectl create execution --execFile execution_spec.yaml -p flytesnacks -d staging --targetProject flytesnacks

-Relaunch an execution by passing the current execution id:
+To relaunch an execution, pass the current execution ID as follows:

 ::

  flytectl create execution --relaunch ffb31066a0f8b4d52b77 -p flytectldemo -d development

-Recover an execution, i.e., recreate it from the last known failure point for previously-run workflow execution:
+To recover an execution, i.e., recreate it from the last known failure point for previously-run workflow execution, run:

 ::